mi4o4o/Vibrotactile_experiment_perception/README.md

 **What participants do:** After each vibration, they select one colour tile from a palette of 10 hues × 11 brightness levels.
 The row order is reshuffled on every trial to prevent position bias.

 **What it measures:** Whether vibration intensity maps systematically to perceived colour brightness or hue.
-The core hypothesis is that higher-intensity vibrations will be associated with darker or warmer colours, and lower-intensity vibrations with brighter or cooler colours.
-This round isolates intensity as the sole independent variable, so any observed colour-brightness relationship can be attributed specifically to intensity rather than to spatial or temporal pattern differences.
+This round isolates intensity as the sole independent variable, so any observed colour-brightness relationship can be attributed specifically to intensity rather than to vibrotactile pattern differences.

 **Dependent variables recorded:** `color_hue` (one of 10 hue labels) and `color_brightness` (integer 0–10, where 0 is darkest and 10 is lightest).